SonarSource/sonar-scanner-azdo/src/extensions/sonarqube/overview.md

 For Java, analyzing your source code is also very easy.
 It only requires adding the **Prepare Analysis Configuration** task and checking the **Run SonarQube (Server, Cloud) Analysis** option in the 'Code Analysis' panel in your Maven or Gradle task.

-## SonarQube Server Azure DevOps Marketplace Extension Details
+## Azure DevOps extension for SonarQube Server Details

 This extension provides Branch and Pull Request analysis along with: